WHops/NAHRwhals/README.md

 ## Report Errors

-Nahrtoolkit is still in early stages of development, and errors in usage are to be expected.
+NAHRwhals is still in development, and errors in usage are to be expected.
 Please help improve the code by [reporting](https://github.com/WHops/nahrchainer/issues/new) issues you encounter.

 ## Correspondence